 How many staff will be employed by the Café?

-- The café intends to have a paid staff of two to four employees: Executive Director, Kitchen Manager, and possibly a Restaurant Manager and Volunteer Coordinator in the future.
+- The café intends to have a paid staff of two to four employees: Executive Director, Kitchen Manager, and possibly a Cafe Manager and Volunteer Coordinator in the future.

 How will the Café be funded?

 - The Quiltmaker Cafe’s funding is expected to be split evenly between two funding sources.
 Fifty percent will come from revenue generated by the free-will donation for meals.
 The other 50% will come from fundraising events, Peer-To-Peer fundraising, grants and donations from community members.